-For many Australians, the Kokoda trail in Papua New Guinea is best known as the location of one of our most significant and bloodiest campaigns during World War II.
+For many Australians, the Kokoda Track in Papua New Guinea is best known as the location of one of our most significant and bloodiest campaigns during World War II.
 Increasingly, more Australians seek a better understanding of what these young war heroes experienced by tracing their footsteps, walking the very arduous and personally demanding trek.

-The Kokoda trail is 96km in length and usually takes between 9 – 10 days to walk (averaging 4 -7 hours per day).
+The Kokoda Track is 96km in length and usually takes between 9 – 10 days to walk (averaging 4 -7 hours per day).
 The recommended time to do the trek is between April and November, avoiding the very hot wet season over summer.

 It is vital to prepare nutritionally, particularly given the demands on your body, the remoteness of the location and the high degree of team work required to complete the trek.
 While you are training for the trek, try to improve your diet and become familiar with these dietary strategies.

 Your carbohydrate needs during endurance events of greater than 90 minutes of moderate to high intensity exercise, are 6-10g per kilo of body weight.
-If you are 70kg, this amounts to 420-700g carbohydrate..
+If you are 70kg, this amounts to 420-700g carbohydrate.

 This same strategy can be applied to endurance hiking.
-To assist with maximising your muscle glycogen level before you start the Kokoda trail, it is recommended to have 1 to 4 days of high carbohydrate intakes (7-12g/kg).
+To assist with maximising your muscle glycogen level before you start the Kokoda Trail, it is recommended to have 1 to 4 days of high carbohydrate intakes (7-12g/kg).

 Find out how many meals your tour operators provide.
 Some provide two to three meals per day and meals are prepared for you ahead of your arrival at the night stopover.

 If you have to provide your own lunch, some good options include: crackers (wholegrain) or flat bread topped with flavoured tuna (in a sachet), portions of spreads like peanut butter/jam, small cans of corn/ legumes (125g).

 While you are trekking, you will need readily absorbed carbohydrates that are low in fat and fibre.
 These will restore and maintain your muscle glycogen stores.

 Without evaporation, the body’s core temperature can rise leading to serious medical emergencies such as heat stroke or hyperthermia.
 Symptoms including fatigue, headache, vomiting, diarrhoea and muscle cramps.
 Each kilo of weight loss accounts for one litre of fluid loss.

 Water bottles/bladders can be refilled at the villages along the way however, it is advisable to take purification tablets containing iodine to kill most microbes in water that can cause disease.